ttntm/ttntm/src/blog/27-vue-dnd.md

 weight: -27
 type: blog
 date: 2022-12-28
-description: An article on how to build an editable list that also supports drag'n'drop in Vue3.
+description: An article (incl. demo) on how to build an editable list that also supports drag'n'drop in Vue3.
 tags:
     - Vue.js
     - tutorial